5 Strategies to Find Your Soul Therapist

 No "Best" Approach Exists

-No single modality or therapeutic orientation is definitively "better" than another.
-Research shows that the quality of the therapeutic relationship matters far more than specific techniques or interventions.
+No single modality is definitively "better" than another.
+Research consistently shows that the therapist’s presence, attunement, and skill—along with the quality of your relationship—has far more impact than the theoretical model they draw from.

 The Directory Dilemma